sergiu-sa/portfolio_crt/README.md

 ## What Is CRT?

-CRT stands for **Cathode Ray Tube**, a technology once used in old televisions and monitors.
-It emits an electron beam across phosphorescent pixels to generate images.
-The visual language of CRT — horizontal scanlines, static interference, flickering edges — has become iconic and is used here to evoke a retro-futuristic atmosphere.
+CRT stands for **Cathode Ray Tube**, a technology once used in old televisions and monitors, and is used here to evoke a retro-futuristic atmosphere.

 ---